 Service Level Options

-For more information regarding pricing, please refer to our FY20-FY21 Service Rates Guide.
+For more information regarding pricing, please refer to our FY22-FY25 Service Catalog and Rates Guide.

 - Customers must update DoIT with projected needs so equipment purchases, and personnel schedules are planned prior to critical need.